 Herbert Boyer was born in Derry, Pennsylvania, USA

-Recombinant DNA produced in bacteria
+Recombinant DNA successfuly reproduced in Escherichia coli

 Temporary moratorium called for on genetic engineering until measures taken to deal with potential biohazards